bonsai-rx/machinelearning-examples/examples/NeuralDecoding/PositionDecodingFromHippocampus/README.md

 We thank Eric Denovellis for sharing his data and for his help with the decoder.
 If you use this example dataset, please consider citing the work: Joshi, A., Denovellis, E.L., Mankili, A. et al. Dynamic synchronization between hippocampal representations and stepping.
 Nature 617, 125–131 (2023). https://doi.org/10.1038/s41586-023-05928-6.

+You can download the HippocampalTetrodeRecordings.zip file here: https://doi.org/10.5281/zenodo.10629221.
+The workflow expects the data to be placed into the datasets folder.
+It should be structured like this: `/path/to/machinelearning-examples/datasets/decoder_data/*`

 ## Algorithm

 The neural decoder consists of a bayesian state-space model and point-processes to decode a latent variable (position) from neural spiking activity.
 To read more about the theory behind the model and how the algorithm works, we refer the reader to: Denovellis, E.L., Gillespie, A.K., Coulter, M.E., et al. Hippocampal replay of experience at real-world speeds. eLife 10, e64505 (2021). https://doi.org/10.7554/eLife.64505.